tafuji/XamarinNativePCLTemplate/README.md

 # Xamarin Project Template

-This is a Xamarin project template for Xamarin Native cross-platform app, in which Portable Class Library (PCL) is used as core component of the app by Japan Xamarin User Group.
+This is a Xamarin project template for Xamarin Native cross-platform app, in which Portable Class Library (PCL) is used as core component of the app.
+It is created by Japan Xamarin User Group.

 # How to Install